zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-procedure.md

     **InitialDisplayState**: Optional field.
 Specifies whether the blade is opened maximized or not.
 The default value is `Normal`.

     **Style**: Optional field.
 Visual style for the blade.
 The default value is `Basic`.

     **Pinnable**: Optional field.
 Flag that specifies whether the blade can be pinned or not.
 The default value is `false`.

     **ParameterProvider**: Optional field.
-Flag that specifies whether the blade is a parameter-provider.
+Flag that specifies whether the blade provides parameters to other objects.
 The default value is  `false`.

     **Export**: Optional field.
-Flag that specifies whether this blade is exported in your extension and therefore can be opened by other extensions.
+Flag that specifies whether this blade is exported in the extension so that it can be opened by other extensions.
 As a result, a strongly typed blade reference is created.

-1. Create a **ViewModel** TypeScript class.
-The following code snippet shows the Viewmodel that is associated with the blade that was defined in the PDL file.
-This model exposes two observable properties, but more complex behavior can be added for your extension as appropriate.
+1. Create a `ViewModel` TypeScript class.
+The following example demonstrates the `ViewModel` that is associated with the blade from the PDL file in the previous step.
+Change the link element in the HTML template to a control container.
+This model exposes two observable properties, but more complex behavior can be added as appropriate.

     ```js
     export class MyTemplateBladeViewModel extends MsPortalFx.ViewModels.Blade {